yunshiuan/tomnet-project/models/working_model/test_on_simulation_data/Readme.txt

 Output file name: /cache_S002a_v16_commit_926291_file1000_tuning_batch16_train_step_1K_INIT_LR_10-5

 (1) Make sure the model also works without prenet.
 (2) [WARNING!]
 The final assessment of the model is buggy.
-The bus was fixed in the commit 512909.
+The buses were fixed in the commit 512909 and cb38ac.
 Note:
 (1) [Buggy!]
 accurary	mode